ReScience-Archives/Caze-Stimberg-Girard-2018/REBUTTAL.md

 > confused by how you obtain a numerical approximation of P(V) as opposed to
 > how the original paper does it.

-We added a supplemental figure (fig.7) and we discussed further the difference between the semi-analytical result and the numerical one (L430)
+We added a redone the main figure (fig.2) and added a supplemental figure without correction (fig.7) and we discussed further the difference between the semi-analytical result and the numerical one (L430)

 # RW2